 To avoid any possible risks of poor quality cannabis, always visit a state dispensary.
 These are licensed and have quality standards.
 Each of their products has to pass these standards before hitting the shelves.
 So you can be sure that what you smoke will be nothing but the goodness of cannabis.

-Good quality of cannabis is very important.
+The good quality of cannabis is very important.
 You can never compromise it for anything else.
 So, next time you are out to buy your first stash or a restock, make sure you remember these simple tips to find only the good quality cannabis for yourself.